demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 {% endblock %}
 ```

-Now we have functions that maps success and failure parts of the `Result` to its corresponding `WebPart`.
+Now we have functions that map success and failure parts of the `Result` to its corresponding `WebPart`.

 The next step is using these two functions to map `AsyncResult<Username option, Exception>` to `Async<WebPart>`